objy-org/platform/README.md

-# SPOO - Single Point of Object
+# SPOO - A framework that uses dynamic, behaviour-driven objects to build apps, backends, platforms.

 An object-driven framework for building dynamic, infrastructure-agnostic digitalisation platforms.